-In the Suffolk Executive MBA Program, you are required to complete an eight-month individual capstone project tied directly to your future career goals.
+In the Suffolk Executive MBA Program, you are required to complete an four-month individual capstone project tied directly to your future career goals.

 The research focuses on an area of your career you want to explore and develop further.
 The final deliverable is an in-depth analysis and presentation during your last semester in the program.
 Industry representatives are invited to the presentation to evaluate your research findings.

-See what EMBA student Laverne Auguste and corporate entrepreneur Marvin Kane have to say about the value of participating and evaluating these exciting Experiential Research projects.
+See what EMBA student Laverne Auguste and corporate entrepreneur Marvin Kane have to say about the value of participating and evaluating these exciting capstone projects.

 Student Laverne Auguste